 This project's main goal was to make the clients report ADA compliant, but there were also two additional goals.
-The first was a report rebranding.
-The organization also recently went through a merger, which was the perfect opportunity to rebrand the reports.
+The first was a rebrand.
+The organization recently went through a merger, which was the perfect opportunity to rebrand our reports.
 The other goal was a stretch goal to make all of the application documents ADA compliant.

 The main challenge of the project was education.
 I knew ADA standards and implementation practices around the user interface, but I was not well-versed in PDF report compliance.
 Additionally, our development team did not have any expertise regarding ADA implementation.